lsshym/large-file-upload/README.md

 **Returns**:

-- `Promise<FileChunkResult>` - An object containing the file chunks and chunk size.
+- `FileChunkResult` - An object containing the file chunks and chunk size in MB.

 ### `generateFileMd5`